iammai/react-redux-antd-boilerplate/README.md

 ## Folder Structure

-After creation, your project should look like this:
+With the first create-react app and integrating Ant Design, your project should look like this:

 ```
 ├── LICENSE